York, Newcastle and Berwick Railway: Durham Junction Railway

-On 16 June 1834 the Durham Junction Railway (DJR) received permission to build a railway to transport coal from Moorsley in the Houghton-le-Spring area and the Hartlepool Dock & Railway to the River Tyne at Gateshead.
+On 16 June 1834 the Durham Junction Railway (DJR) received permission in the Durham Junction Railway Act 1834 (4 & 5 Will.
+4. c. lvii) to build a railway to transport coal from Moorsley in the Houghton-le-Spring area and the Hartlepool Dock and Railway to the River Tyne at Gateshead.
 Leaving the Stanhope and Tyne line at Washington, the River Wear was crossed by Victoria Viaduct, 811 ft long and 135 ft above high-water mark, which was designed by Harrison and built in two years.
 The bridge was officially opened and named in honour of Queen Victoria on her coronation on 28 June 1838, and the railway opened to mineral traffic on 24 August 1838.
 The 4 mi 70 chain long line was only laid as far as Rainton Meadows, 2 mi short of Moorsley, and the Houghton-le-Spring branch was not built.

 Passengers were carried over the railway for the first time in March 1840 as one of the series of connecting services between Newcastle and Darlington.
-On 14 September 1843 the company was bought by N&DJR, as its planned route between Newcastle and Darlington involved running over the railway and the DJR was operating at a loss and unable to upgrade the track.
+On 14 September 1843 the company was bought by N&DJR, as its planned route between Newcastle and Darlington involved running over the railway and the DJR was operating at a loss and unable to upgrade the track, the sale being authorised by the Durham Junction Railway Act 1844 (7 & 8 Vict. c. xxvii).